joj-macho/joj-macho.github.io/_posts/2023-01-03-setting-up-for-python.md

 ## Summary <hr>

-Congratulations!
-You have taken your first step towards becoming a programmer by setting up your programming environment.
-In this section, I have provided you with a guide on how to install Python on both Linux and Windows operating systems, as well as how to run Python code in a terminal session.
-With these easy-to-follow steps, you can ensure that your programming environment is set up correctly and that you are ready to start writing and running Python code.
+You've successfully taken your first step into the world of programming by setting up your development environment.
+This guide has walked you through installing Python on Linux and Windows and executing Python code in a terminal.
+Your environment is now configured correctly, and you're well-prepared to start writing and running Python code.
+As you continue your journey, you'll find that having a working programming environment is the foundation upon which you'll build your coding skills.

-Now that your programming environment is up and running, it's time to start your programming journey.
-In the next section, "Python Definitions and Concepts", you will learn about Python's basic structure, including variables, data types, and syntax, setting a strong foundation for more advanced concepts in the language.
+In the next section, [Python Definitions and Concepts]({% post_url 2023-01-04-python-definitions-and-concepts %}), you'll delve into Python's fundamental structure, covering variables, data types, and syntax.
+This knowledge will serve as the cornerstone for more advanced Python concepts.